 Note: We can always put the sign of the greater number in the answer.

 Let’s understand with movement on the number line.
-I am representing a positive movement with blue (right side) and negative movement with red (left side).
+I am representing a positive movement with blue (right side) and a negative movement with red (left side).

 Consider the following examples where we start from the first number.
 If a positive number is added we move towards the right and if a negative number is added we move towards the left: